nvtkaszpir/vagrant-killingfloorstats/README.md

 Puppet tuning
 --------------------------------------------------

 * Puppetfile - used to manage puppet modules.
+It will be updated during provision but is not rsynced back to your host.
 See ``vagrant/puppet/Puppetfile``, in case of problems like ``Could not resolve the dependencies.`` try on your machine:

 ```bash